> Jan 13th, 2021: Interactive map-guide embedded.

 2. From Valvasorjev dom (1171 m) over Zabreška planina.
 A bit longer than #1, steep, but not difficult, marked walk up.
 3 h 30 min.

 From Dom Pristava (979 m) or Javornik Creek, 4-5 h, marked path, not difficult walk up.
 The variant over the border ridge is harder.
-See the page of Vajnež!
+See also the page of Vajnež!

 4. From Klagenfurter Huette, 1663 m, over Belščica (saddle), 2 h 30 min (from Bodental 4 h 30 min), marked, partly steep, but not difficult walk up.
 The normal approach from the N.